dejan995/hms-docker/README.md

 You can see a list of all services and the ports they are using [here](docs/ports.md).

 ## Updates
+### 23.06.2021
+1. Fixed issue where the password for the Webmin UI, for Filemin and Samba, was not being changed.
+You can now set the password from a variable in the ".env" file.

 ### 20.06.2021
 1. Emby Media server is replaced with Jellyfin Media Server.
 2. The Samba Server is hosted on DockerHub, no need to build it locally anymore.